Find out about how we'll be delivering our courses in 2020.

 Students will be required to maintain a mini professional practice portfolio throughout their studies.
 Where relevant, this can be mapped to a Professional Competency Framework and used for submission for Professional Recognition Credentialing, for example, the Royal Pharmaceutical Society.

-Recognition of Prior Learning (RPL)
+Recognition of Prior Learning (RPL) for MSc-top-up

 Experienced healthcare practitioners who are not able to apply for RPL may be able to apply for Recognition of Prior Experiential Learning (RPEL) to recognise prior learning experiences.